JoKerDii/DS-FAS/docs/notes/questions.md

 * **Difference of decision tree on classification and regression?**

-  Suppose each path from the room to a leaf is a region R of input space.
+  Suppose each path from the root to a leaf is a region R of input space.
 Let a set of points be the training examples that fall into R.

   For classification, we return the <u>majority</u> class in the points of each leaf node.